-The next CESU Council meeting will take place on November 14 at the Main Interior Building, Washington, D.C.
+The CESU Council meeting took place on November 14 at the Main Interior Building, Washington, D.C.
 Contact Cheri Yost for details.

-The annual meeting of partners will take place in November 15.
+The annual meeting of partners took place on November 15.
 See the CESU website for details.

 The Bi-Annual Great Rivers Cooperative Ecosystems Studies (CESU) Unit Conference will be September 10-11 at Lewis and Clark Community College in Godfrey, IL.
 Tentatively, the Great Plains CESU and the Great Lakes CESU will be joining in this meeting.
 See the Great Rivers CESU website for an agenda and registration information.
 Note that this meeting was originally scheduled for April.